szyang78/gensync-lib/README.md

 * The second process (host 2) contains a set of elements 'b' and 'd'.

 #### Compilation
-On MACOS, the program can be compiled with
+On MacOS, the program can be compiled with
 ```shell
 $ g++ -I/opt/local/include -L/opt/local/lib -std=c++11 TryMe.cpp -lgensync -lntl -o tryme
 $ ./tryme